szaross/imperative-programming/README.md

-## Zadania do przedmiotu Programowanie Imperatywne na 2. semestrze
-## Problem sets from Imperative Programming class in 2nd semester
+## Problem sets from Imperative Programming course at AGH UST